fortify/shared-github/README.md

 ## Repository security model

-- `main` is protected by a ruleset requiring PR review (including Code Owners) and blocking direct pushes/force pushes, with an empty bypass list.
+- A `protect-main` ruleset is configured to require PR review (including Code Owners), block direct pushes/force pushes, and use an empty bypass list;
+  verify that its enforcement status is Active before relying on it.
 - `CODEOWNERS` requires review on `actions/3rdparty/`, `actions/fortify/`,
   `.github/workflows/`, and `scripts/`.
 - The only GitHub App used here is scoped to a read-only, org-level